Move Up Guidelines

 2. All Youth and Eagle Classes will be based on three (3) Pro/Am scores, plus the Classic.

-3. In classes that average fifteen (15) competitors or more during the year the Shooter of the Year awards and bonuses will be presented to the top three (3) competitors with ten percent of entry fees collected prior to the Classic distributed 50% for 1st, 30% for 2nd and 20% for 3rd.
+3. In classes that average more than fifteen (15) competitors during the year the Shooter of the Year awards and bonuses will be presented to the top three (3) competitors with ten percent of entry fees collected prior to the Classic distributed 50% for 1st, 30% for 2nd and 20% for 3rd.

-4. In classes that average less than fifteen (15) competitors per event for the season only one place will be recognized for Shooter of the Year.
-These classes may also be evaluated for continuance as a competition class.
+4. In classes that average less than fifteen (15) competitors for the season only one place will be recognized for Shooter of the Year.
+Classes that average less than ten (10) shooters will be evaluated for continuance as a competition class.

 Pro Pressure Point ShootDown Procedures: